A Gold Mine Tour in Ghana

 email Telephone: +233 504 0550/2

 Telephone: +233 322540494 and ask for the Mine Tour Office

-Julia Hammondis a geography teacher who has travelled to 100 countries during her school holidays.
-Travel writing is a hobby but increasingly addictive.
+Julia Hammond is a geography teacher who has traveled to 100 countries during her school holidays.
+Travel writing is a hobby but is increasingly addictive.
 I live in much misunderstood Essex, UK, with my partner and two golden retrievers.
 Visit her website.